 A little history

 After a career in corporate finance, Kym Masters decided to follow a new path as a cheesemaker.
-As part of his self-styled cheese education, he travelled to the Franche-Comté region of France to study the most popular cheese in France, Comté Gruyère.
-What he loved about it was its diversity – there are different varieties of Gruyère-style depending on which valley the cheese is made in, that have become recognised in their own right, such as Beaufort, Abondonce and Comté.
-Kym returned to set up Section28 Artisan Cheese, where he is hand-making uniquely Australian cheeses that reference this European Alpine-style cheese-making heritage, while having a style and flavour that distinctly showcase the milk of the Adelaide Hills.
+As part of his self-styled cheese education, he spent time in the Valle d'Aosta in Italy with his family, and the cheese is named after a town in the area.
+Kym returned to set up Section28 Artisan Cheese, where he is hand-making uniquely Australian cheeses that reference this European Alpine-style cheese-making heritage while having a style and flavour that distinctly showcase the milk of the Adelaide Hills.